generalustelaru/ophir-2d/RULES.md

 You can always examine everyone influence by looking at the die face next to each player card.

 ### Favor and Movement
-On your turn, ++as long as you have moves left++, you may click once on the favor button to spend 1 favor and ignore all other ships during movement.
+On your turn, as long as you have moves left, you may click once on the favor button to spend 1 favor and ignore all other ships during movement.
 With favor spent, you can move into occupied zones succesfully, without making influence checks.

 ### Actions and Movement
-Whenever you perform a zone action, <u>you lose all your remaining moves</u>.
+Whenever you perform a zone action, you lose all your remaining moves.
 This means that actions never precede movement, even after spending favor.

 ## The Cargo